patriciohorn/andre-rios/src/content/procedures/en/fillers.md

 ---
-tag: 'Injectables'
+tag: "Injectables"
-title: 'Fillers'
+title: "Fillers"
-cover: '../../../assets/procedures/botox.jpg'
+cover: "../../../assets/procedures/botox.jpg"
-slug: fillers
+slug: "procedures/fillers"
-lang: 'en'
+lang: "en"
 ---

 Fillers are used to enhance the volume of certain areas, generally the face, and give a younger appearance in a person who has lost volume with age or massive weight loss.